AdobeDocs/commerce-pwa-studio/src/_drafts/venia-sample-data/index.md

   MAGENTO-COMMERCE NOT ACCESSIBLE: git clone git@github.com:magento-commerce/venia-sample-data-modules.git ext/magento/venia-sample-data-modules
   ```

-1. REMOVE OR MOVE ELSEWHERE: Update Composer settings for the project to allow a better development workflow:
+1. Update Composer settings for the project to allow a better development workflow:

 - minimum-stability for packages is updated to dev value.
 This allows installation of development modules: